volkancirik/rl-hackathon-2017/README.md

 To move quickly we make use of following tools:
 - [OpenAI's Gym](https://gym.openai.com/docs) for experimental environment.
 Before writing a single line of code, we recommend reading the documentation.
 - [Keras](https://keras.io/) for quicky prototyping neural network models.
 - [Jupyter Notebooks](http://jupyter.org/) for fast and interactive development.

 ## Algorithms
+Here we briefly explain 3 RL algorithms where we implemented in this repository.
+You can use the type of agent un `run_environment.py`.
+Please take a look at corresponding implementation under `rl/agents/`.

 ### Q-Learning